pedrobarbeira/niburu-optimizer/README.md

 ## Instalation
 Compile and run.
 Will add a proper Makefile as soon as possible.

-The system automatically creates a sqlite3 database with constant value tlempates.
+The system automatically creates a sqlite3 database with constant value tempates.

 ## Documentation